2026 United States House of Representatives elections in Mississippi

-The 2026 United States House of Representatives elections in Mississippi will be held on November 3, 2026, to elect the four U.S. representatives from the State of Mississippi, one from all four of the state's congressional districts.
+The 2026 United States House of Representatives elections in Mississippi will be held on November 3, 2026 to elect the four U.S. representatives from the state of Mississippi, one from all four of the state's congressional districts.
 The elections will coincide with other elections to the House of Representatives, elections to the United States Senate, and various state and local elections.
-The primary election will take place on a date that has not yet been announced.
+The primary elections took place on March 10, 2026, and in races where no candidate received over 50% in a primary, runoff elections took place on April 7, 2026.